mjt-books/python-book/chapters/chapter-7.md

 Once you have basic measurements, interpret them in light of your constraints:

-- If mixed precision gives you **1.7×** speedup and **~40%** memory savings with negligible accuracy loss, it’s usually a clear win.
+- If mixed precision gives you a substantial speedup and noticeable memory savings with negligible accuracy loss, it’s usually a clear win.
-- If quantization yields **2–3×** faster inference but costs **1–2 points** of accuracy, decide whether that trade-off is acceptable for your application.
+- If quantization yields much faster inference but costs some accuracy, decide whether that trade-off is acceptable for your application.
 - If gains are small (e.g., <10%), investigate:
   - Are you I/O-bound (dataloaders, preprocessing, network)?
   - Are batch sizes too small to saturate the device?